Overcoming Fear Of Blushing / Erythrophobia

 Strategies for when you're blushing, but no one has said anything yet

 Here your best bet is to maintain your composure and act as if nothing has changed.
 This may feel fake and forced at first, but with practice it can come more naturally.
 If you continue speaking as normal no one may even notice your cheeks are changing color.
 Or if they do see it, they probably don't care.
 Before long the redness in your face will fade and you can go on with the interaction.
-On the other hand, if you freeze up and make a sheepish, bashful face, that will definitely throw a wrench into the conversation.
+On the other hand, if you freeze up and make a sheepish, bashful expression, that will definitely throw a wrench into the conversation.

 Another move is to be the first to say something to diffuse and take control of the situation.
 For example you could say, "I'm turning red aren't I?" in a jokey, confident tone.
 This shouldn't be your first choice strategy.
 Chances are no one even cares that you're blushing, and saying something unnecessarily shifts the focus to it.
 However, if you're stressed out because you feel you have to hide your blushing, getting it out in the open and over with, on your terms, may work for you.
+Only mention it once though.
+Don't bring it up over and over.

 Strategies for when someone has pointed out that you're blushing

-If someone makes a comment the most effective response is to acknowledge it in a nonchalant, matter-of-fact way, then quickly move on from it.
+If someone makes a comment the most effective response is to acknowledge it in a nonchalant, matter of fact way, then quickly move on from it.
 You can set the tone for how other people should react to your blushing.
 If you give them cues that it's no big deal, they'll often take them.
 On the other hand, if you react in a flustered way, it sends the signal that you did something worth being embarrassed about.
 Here are some things you could say in response to a comment like, "Whoa, your face is turning red."

 - "Oh yeah?
 Okay.
 Anyway…"